-- 1. Copy the image to the appropriate TFTP directory on the workstation.
-Make sure that the TFTP server is properly configured. - 2.
-Log into the switch through the console port or a Telnet session. - 3. archive download-sw/overwrite/reload tftp: [ [ //location ] /directory ] /image-name.tar - 4. archive download-sw/leave-old-sw/reload tftp: [ [ //location ] /directory ] / image-name.tar
+- 1. - 2. - 3. archive download-sw/overwrite/reload tftp:[[//location]/directory]/image-name.tar - 4. archive download-sw/leave-old-sw/reload tftp:[[//location]/directory]/image-name.tar

-- Step 1 Copy the image to the appropriate TFTP directory on the workstation.
-Make sure that the TFTP server is properly configured. - Step 2 Log into the switch through the console port or a Telnet session. - $\textbf{Step 3} \qquad \textbf{archive download-sw/overwrite/reload tftp:} \ [\ [\ //location\ ]\ /directory\ ]\ /image-name.\textbf{tar}$
+Command or Action Purpose Step 1 Copy the image to the appropriate TFTP directory on the workstation.
+Make sure that the TFTP server is properly configured.
+Step 2 Log into the switch through the console port or a Telnet session.

-Download the image file from the TFTP server to the switch, and overwrite the current image.

-- The /overwrite option overwrites the software image in flash memory with the downloaded image. - The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. - For // location, specify the IP address of the TFTP server. - For /directory/image-name.tar specify the directory (optional) and the image to download.
-Directory and image names are case sensitive. - Step 4 archive download-sw/leave-old-sw/reload tftp: [[//location]/directory]/image-name.tar
+Command or Action Purpose Step 3 archive download-sw/overwrite/reload tftp:[[//location]/directory]/image-name.tar Download the image file from the TFTP server to the switch, and overwrite the current image.
+The /overwrite option overwrites the software image in flash memory with the downloaded image. • The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. • For // location, specify the IP address of the TFTP server. • For /directory/image-name.tar specify the directory (optional) and the image to download.

-Download the image file from the TFTP server to the switch, and keep the current image.

-- The /leave-old-sw option keeps the old software version after a download. - The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. - For //location, specify the IP address of the TFTP server.

-For /directory/image-name.tar specify the directory (optional) and the image to download.
 Directory and image names are case sensitive.

-The download algorithm verifies that the image is appropriate for the switch model and that enough DRAM is present, or it cancels the process and reports an error.
+Step 4 archive download-sw/leave-old-sw/reload tftp:[[//location]/directory]/image-name.tar Download the image file from the TFTP server to the switch, and keep the current image. • The /leave-old-sw option keeps the old software version after a download. • The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. • For //location, specify the IP address of the TFTP server. • For /directory/image-name.tar specify the directory (optional) and the image to download.
+Directory and image names are case sensitive.
+The download algorithm verifies that the image is appropriate for the switch model and that enough DRAM is present, or it aborts the process and reports an error.
 If you specify the /overwrite option, the download algorithm removes the existing image on the flash device whether or not it is the same as the new one, downloads the new image, and then reloads the software.
 Note If the flash device has sufficient space to hold two images and you want to overwrite one of these images with the same version, you must specify the /overwrite option.
 If you specify the /leave-old-sw, the existing files are not removed.
 If there is not enough space to install the new image and keep the running image, the download process stops, and an error message is displayed.
 The algorithm installs the downloaded image on the system board flash device (flash:).
 The image is placed into a new directory named with the software version string, and the BOOT environment variable is updated to point to the newly installed image.
 If you keep the old image during the download process (you specified the /leave-old-sw keyword), you can remove it by entering the delete /force /recursive filesystem:/ file-url privileged EXEC command.
 For filesystem, use flash: for the system board flash device.
 For file-url, enter the directory name of the old image.
 All the files in the directory and the directory are removed.
 Note For the download and upload algorithms to operate properly, do not rename image names